realjanpaulus/german-corpora/README.md

 # german-corpora
-Several german corpora as csv-files for text classification.
+Compilation of several german corpora as csv-files for text classification.

+**Note**: I'm not the author of most of the corpora.
+The authors of the respective original corpora are listed under section "Corpora sources".

 ## Corpora sources